Unriell/ZUMJunior/README.md

 ### Prerequisites

-You need to install latest [Arduino IDE] (https://www.arduino.cc/en/Main/Software).
+You need to install latest [Arduino IDE](https://www.arduino.cc/en/Main/Software).

 This package has been tested on Arduino IDE 1.8.5.